Scalp pimples are very common, but making a few adjustments to your hair routine can usually clear it up.

 - Pustules, or bumps filled with pus

-- Nodules or cysts, or painful pimples deep in your skin
+- Nodules or cysts, which are painful pimples deep in your skin

-- Mixed, which is a combination of different types
+- Mixed, which is a combination of types

 Sometimes you can get severe forms of acne that can affect your scalp called acne conglobata and acne fulminans.
-These are very uncommon though.
+These are very uncommon.